jayamon99/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# What happens when google.com in a browser and hit enter.
+# What happens when you type google.com in a browser and hit enter.
 ## An article explaining the work that goes on behind the scenes when we browse the web.
 Article will cover the following:
 - DNS request
 - TCP/IP